VCE Maths Methods Study Plan – Read Now!

 This is crucial to your success in the exam.
 You may feel confident with all the concepts, and you might feel like you’ve nailed writing up answers.
 What you might be missing though are the foundations, the predominantly algebraic skills that add the extra punch of difficulty to the exam.
 It may seem simple, but a lot of people don’t have these foundations down pat by year 12.
 This includes having the skills to be able to manipulate any equation given to you by being able to rearrange and isolate each individual term (eg. make x the subject, make y the subject, make the constant the subject).
 Do you know how to rearrange for x when given the equation, sin(x) = cos(x)?
 Skills like these are not physically taught in Maths Methods and are merely assumed knowledge.

-Learning how to manipulate fractions and surds is also quite important, especially when it comes to integrals.
+Learning how to manipulate fractions and surds are also quite important, especially when it comes to integrals.
 Knowing how to find a common denominator may seem simple, but it’s knowledge like this that can often lead to the most common errors.
 If you’re sitting right now thinking ‘wow, that’s me’, then you might have to brush up a bit on algebra.
-Bit of practise and you’ll get there.
+Bit of practice and you’ll get there.
 Just aim to get to a point where it becomes second nature to you, where you don’t even have to think about how to simplify fractions, how to rationalise surds (not actually needed in the final answer but still helpful when adding to other terms) and so on.

 The key to success isn’t limited to the key tips above but I hope it helps you form a basis on what you should focus on from now leading up to your exams.